-- 1. The World Health Organization defines health as "not merely the absence of disease or infirmity but a state of complete physical, mental and social well-being." - 2.
-In 1974 the Lalonde Report presented a conceptual framework called the Health Field Concept, which included four main elements: human biology, environment, lifestyle, and health-care organizations. - 3.
-This report acknowledged that vast sums of money were being spent to treat illnesses that could have been prevented. - 4.
-The definition of health moved from measuring morbidity (disease) and mortality (death) rates to viewing health as part of everyday living. - 5.
-In 1986 the Ottawa Charter expanded health toward building healthy public policy through health promotion. - 6.
-A follow-up report identified three national health challenges: reducing inequities, increasing prevention effort, and enhancing people's capacity to cope. - 7.
-The three mechanisms to health promotion were identified as self-care, mutual aid, and healthy environments. - 8.
-The Health Belief Model was developed to help explain and predict health behaviour. - 9.
-Other health models include the Precede-Proceed Model for Health Promotion Planning and Evaluation and the Quality of Life Model. - 10.
-Canadian health agencies, programs, and initiatives include the Canadian Institute for Health Information (CIHI); Canadian Population Health Initiative (CPHI); Public Health Agency of Canada; Canadian Institute of Health Research (CIHR); First Nations, Inuit & Aboriginal Health Branch of Health Canada; a special commission headed by Roy Romanow, which delivered its report recommending sweeping changes to Canada's health-care system; ParticipACTION; a new website called Healthy Canadians; Physical and Health Education Canada (PHE Canada, formerly called CAHPERD); and the Canada Research Chairs Program.
+- 1. The World Health Organization defines health as "not merely the absence of disease or infirmity, but a state of complete physical, mental and social wellbeing." - 2.
+In 1974 the Lalonde Report acknowledged that vast sums of money were being spent to treat illnesses that could have been prevented.
+The definition of health moved from measuring morbidity (disease) and mortality (death) rates to viewing health as part of everyday living. - 3.
+The 1986Ottawa Charter report identified three national healthchallenges: reducing inequities, increasing prevention effort, and enhancing people's capacity to cope.
+The three mechanisms to health promotion were identified as self-care, mutual aid, and healthy environments. - 4.
+Canadian health agencies, programs, and initiatives include the Canadian Institute for Health Information (CIHI); Canadian Population Health Initiative (CPHI); Public Health Agency of Canada; Canadian Institute of Health Research (CIHR); First Nations, Inuit & Aboriginal Health Branch of Health Canada; a special commission headed by Roy Romanow, which delivered its report recommending sweeping changes to Canada's health-care system; ParticipACTION; Physical and Health Education Canada (PHE Canada, formerly called CAHPERD); and individuals working in the health field, such as Dr. Joan Wharf Higgins.